FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 5. Use in Fragrances

-In the fragrance industry, maple furanone is utilized in gourmand and sweet fragrance families.
-It acts as a modifier, adding warmth and sweetness to compositions.
-Typical concentration ranges in fragrances are from trace amounts to 0.5%, depending on the desired intensity.
+In the fragrance industry, maple furanone is used to impart a warm, sweet note to various fragrance families, including gourmand and oriental.
+It acts as a modifier and impact note, enhancing the richness and depth of the fragrance composition.
+Typical concentration ranges in fragrance formulations are from trace amounts to 0.5%, depending on the desired intensity.
 Its volatility allows it to contribute to both the top and middle notes of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts